-Yet there are several benefits of internal auditing that make it a critical component to the long-term sustainability of your organization.
+Yet, several benefits of internal auditing make it a critical component of the long-term sustainability of your organization.
 However, mastering an efficient workflow for your audit management process, including risk-based internal audits, can make a significant difference.

 While it won’t make an internal audit for compliance management more fun, an effective workflow can streamline the audit process and create a rapid turnaround that saves you money and employee time.
 That’s what we’ll share with you today.

 Audit management is a blend of your audit workflows executed systematically to conduct different audits for your organization.
 As your organization grows, auditing your activities can get increasingly complex.
 As a result, you must be able to organize time, effort, and resources for your audit activities to complete and remedial actions assigned promptly to the right owners.

 Most enterprise organizations today employ audit management solutions to organize their audit workflows to ease the burden on their workforce, depending on the type of audit – let’s understand what those types are.